dayogreats/ruby_api_call_lesson/README.md

 Lets open and run the `example_httparty.rb` file in this excercise folder

-# Assignments
+# Pair practice
 - Find another third-party ruby gem that will serve as alternative to httparty [here](https://rubygems.org)

 # Links
 - [Stackoverflow](https://stackoverflow.com/questions/16764030/what-is-the-difference-between-rubys-open-uri-and-nethttp-gems)